-Below is a list of factors to take in consideration when viewing the benchmark graphs.
+Below is a list of factors to take in consideration when viewing or using the benchmark graphs.

 Overclocking is when a CPU is made to run faster than it was designed for.
 Often people who like to test their computers and submit results are also the kind of people who like to overclock their computers.
 As such there are several benchmark results where the CPU has been overclocked.

-There are 64bit CPU's and 32bit CPU's.
+There are 64bit CPUs and 32bit CPUs.
 There are also 64bit operating systems and 32bit operating systems.
-64bit CPU's running a 64bit OS tend to have slightly higher performance than both 32bit CPU's and 64bit CPU's running a 32bit OS.
+64bit CPUs running a 64bit OS tend to have slightly higher performance than both 32bit CPUs and 64bit CPUs running a 32bit OS.
 Results from both 32bit and 64bit operating systems are mixed together in the charts.
-64bit machines tend to get higher CPU results when running native 64bit applications partly becuase more RAM is available but mostly becuase they process large numbers quicker due to a more efficient instruction set and due to additional registers.
+64bit machines tend to get higher CPU results when running native 64bit applications partly because more RAM is available but mostly because they process large numbers quicker due to a more efficient instruction set and due to additional registers.

 The PerformanceTest software is designed to run on several different versions of Windows.
 These different OS have different levels of efficiency and as such a specific computer might perform better or worse depending on what OS is installed.
 Many of these results were submitted by our users.
 In some cases some of the PC's might have had configuration issues leasing to sub-optimal results.
 When a large number of samples are available this is not an issue but when only a small number of results are available it can sway the results.

-The results have been collected over several years using PerformanceTest V7.0. & V8.0
+The results have been collected over several years using PerformanceTest V8.0, V9.0 and V10.0

 In other cases, there may appear to be a duplication, such as with the Intel Core2 Quad CPU @ 2.40GHz. and Intel Core 2 Quad CPU Q6600 @ 2.40GHz..
 In this case we believe Intel release two different versions of this same CPU with slightly different names (Intel part numbers SL9UM (B3) and SLACR (G0)).
 Savvy purchasers got the G0 version, as it ran cooler and could be overclocked higher.